MhageGH/FEM-exmaple/README.md

 ## ---Notice---
-If you can't open example mesh file, please change line feed code in the file from LF (for UNIX) to CR LF (for Windows).
+If you can't open example mesh file, please change line feed code in the file from LF (for UNIX) to CR LF (for Windows) by a text editor.

 # Mechanical Analysis
 Two-dimensional elasticity analysis.<br>